aimmatic/natural-voice-mobile-sdk-android/README.md

 }
 ```

-The function call after SDK send the voice data to the server.
-If voice successfully receive by
+The function call after SDK sends the voice data to the server.
+If voice is successfully received by
 the server the response will contain the voice id otherwise a none 0 response code is provided which
-indicate the server is unable to receive the voice data.
+indicates the server is unable to receive the voice data.